Fabiano Flora

-Fabiano José Costa Flora is a Portuguese football coach.
+Fabiano José Costa Flora (born 29 May 1985) is a Portuguese football coach.
+He is the current manager of Saudi club Al-Bukiryah.

 Career

 Originally an assistant coach, he superseded Stefan Hansson as Zayar Shwe Myay manager, and led them to a sixth-place finish.
 Zayar Shwe Myay asked him to not give up his manager role and to stay at the club.

 In June 2016, his club were in second place of the 2016 Myanmar National League for a short period.

 In the spring of 2022, he managed Latvian club Spartaks Jūrmala.
 On 18 July 2022, Flora was appointed as manager Saudi Arabian club Al-Sahel.

 On 1 September 2023, Flora was appointed as manager of Al-Kholood.
 He led the club to promotion to the Saudi Pro League for the first time in history.

 On 15 July 2024, Flora was appointed as manager of Al-Diriyah.
-He led the club to promotion to the First Divison.
+He led the club to promotion to the First Division.

+On 23 February 2026, Flora was appointed as manager of Al-Bukiryah.